-- 1> Describe the pictures (1-3).
-Do any of them reflect your own experiences? - 2) Work in pairs and answer the questions. - 1 How do you feel about online friendships? - 2 Do you think phones interfere with your social life? - 3 How do your parents feel about your phone use? - 3) GCD 1.03 Listen to six speakers.
-Note down what aspect of phone and internet use each one of them is talking about.
-Which speakers do you agree with? - 4> Read the statistics.
+- Describe the pictures (1-3).
+Do any of them reflect your own experiences? - 2 💭 Work in pairs and answer the questions. - 1 How do you feel about online friendships? - 2 Do you think phones interfere with your social life? - 3 How do your parents feel about your phone use? - 3 CD 1.03 Listen to six speakers.
+What aspects of phone and Internet use each one of them is talking about?
+Which speaker do you agree with? - 4 Read the statistics.
 Do any of them surprise you?
-Why?/Why not?
+Why? / Why not?